Liberty Justice Center: Janus v. American Federation of State, County, and Municipal Employees, Council 31

 LJC provided pro bono legal representation to child support specialist Mark Janus in the U.S. Supreme Court case Janus v.
 American Federation of State, County, and Municipal Employees, Council 31.
 The court heard oral arguments in this case on February 26, 2018.

 The case came about in March 2015, when three government workers from Illinois represented by attorneys from LJC took legal action to challenge union fair share dues.
 The case is named after Mark Janus, an Illinois child support specialist covered by a collective bargaining agreement.
 Janus argued that he should not need to pay fees to the American Federation of State, County and Municipal Employees because doing so constitutes paying for political speech with which he disagrees.
-Under Illinois law, state government can require its employees to pay fees to a government union as a condition of employment.
+Under Illinois law at the time, public employees who declined to join the union could still be required to pay an agency fee to the union as a condition of employment.

+BST Holdings, LLC v.
+OSHA

+In 2021, the Liberty Justice Center represented BST Holdings, LLC and other challengers to the Occupational Safety and Health Administration's COVID-19 vaccination-or-testing emergency temporary standard for large employers.
+OSHA issued the rule in November 2021, requiring employers with 100 or more employees to adopt a mandatory vaccination policy or require unvaccinated employees to wear face coverings and undergo weekly testing.

+The case was among the consolidated challenges to the OSHA rule.
+In January 2022, the U.S. Supreme Court stayed enforcement of the rule, holding that the challengers were likely to succeed on their claim that OSHA lacked authority to impose the mandate.
+OSHA withdrew the rule as an enforceable emergency temporary standard later that month.
+In February 2022, the U.S. Court of Appeals for the Sixth Circuit dismissed the consolidated challenges as moot after the rule was withdrawn.